How do you know when you should break up your relationship?

 Nat Tencic It’s yeah it seems like kind of one of those things that you should really you know maybe take it for what it is.
 But breaking up is hard.
 And you know we’ve talked about a few of the reasons why breaking up Is hard and that’s why you might not let yourself know that it’s time to break up.
 Whether those things, as we were sort of talking a little bit about before, the fear of the unknown or the fear of being by yourself.
 It could be also the fear of hurting that person’s feelings.
 How do you kind of push past that Clinton?

-Clinton Power Look I absolutely agree with you breaking up is hard to do.
+Clinton Power Look I absolutely agree with you that breaking up is hard to do.
 I know I know there’s a song called that but it’s very true because it is about endings.
-It’s about farewells and goodbyes and frankly most people are very uncomfortable with that.
+It’s about farewells and goodbyes and frankly, most people are very uncomfortable with that.
 People find saying goodbye difficult.

-And of course when there’s been love, deep affection and love, and you’ve shared a history and particularly if you’ve been together many, many years, it’s a big loss.
+And of course when there’s been love, deep affection and love, and you’ve shared history and particularly if you’ve been together many, many years, it’s a big loss.
 You’re saying goodbye to a lot.

 And people handle it in different ways.
 You know some people put it on a ‘post it’ note.
 Some people send a text message and those people were generally trying to avoid the pain and the hurt.
 And then you’ve got the other end of the spectrum.
 If you think back to Gwyneth Paltrow and Chris Martin all those years ago and doing the ‘Conscious Uncoupling,’ they had a whole kind of therapy process around saying goodbye in a very authentic apparently – I wasn’t there – but very authentic and real way where they just honoured the past.
 And this is a great way of thinking about how you can end a relationship.
 That you can do with integrity, face-to-face, eye-to-eye and also celebrate the positive aspects of the relationship that even though the relationship is ending it doesn’t mean it was a failure.